tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 * SVG text height is not the same as the real height

 ### PDF

-(To be done)
+This is mostyl meant for printing as a template for hand drawing.

-* The text in the editable (form) is not centered if needed and another font
+* The text in the "editable fields" is not editable

 ### Eagle 6.5